GoogleCloudPlatform/gke-networking-recipes/service-directory/cluster-ip-service/README.md

 ### Networking Manifests

-This recipe demonstrates deploying a LoadBalancer service and creating a ServiceDirectoryRegistrationPolicy that enables that service to sync to Service Directory.
+This recipe demonstrates deploying a ClusterIP service and creating a ServiceDirectoryRegistrationPolicy that enables that service to sync to Service Directory.